 Everything's coming up mermaids these days.
-Hair (opens in new tab).
-Makeup brushes (opens in new tab).
+Hair.
+Makeup brushes.
 Sean Spicer in that he really wants to be part of your world but only if you sit quietly and don't ask any questions he deems inappropriate.
 But what about mermaid *music,* not counting that one time (last Saturday) you belted out "Under the Sea" as a power ballad?

 Women with tails is the millennial-friendly category New York artist Stalking Gia is breaking into with her new song "Siren"—well, technically, the mermaid's deadlier cousin.